fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/pre-install/sign-up-as-a-seller.md

   - /developer-portal/sign-up-with-bigcommerce
 ---

-# Pre Install Step 3: Onboard as a Seller with BigCommerce
+# Pre-Install Step 3: Onboard as a Seller with BigCommerce

 ## Prerequisites